PeterNaydenov/dt-toolbox/README.md

 ## Models

 The library can spread data-selection as different data-models.
 Let's see how initial data will be interpreted in available models.
-Here is our initial data:
+Here is our initial `standard`(std) data:
 ```js
 const data = {
                       name: 'Peter'